Safety Gear Evolution: From Playing Fields to Race Tracks

 Today, there are strict safety standards for gear in sports and motorsports.

-• Sports associations: Leagues are required to have their helmets, pads and uniforms certified.
-In the NFL there is an extensive impact testing before the helmet can be used.
+• Sports associations: Leagues are required to have their helmets, pads, and uniforms certified.
+In the NFL, there is extensive impact testing before the helmet can be used.

-• Motorsports organizations: FIA and NASCAR regulate statuses for suits, helmets and car safety devices.
-“Drivers must also wear clothing that is approved by international safety standard.
+• Motorsports organizations: FIA and NASCAR regulate the status of suits, helmets, and car safety devices.
+“Drivers must also wear clothing that is approved by an international safety standard.

 These standards also represent a worldwide dedication to saving lives and allowing track competitors to race without undue danger.